Marian Kelly: Appearances

-Marian Kelly first appears in the Double Dragon series as a damsel in distress and the girlfriend of Billy Lee in the first game, kidnapped by gang members and forced to be rescued by protagonists by Billy and his brother, Jimmy.
+Marian Kelly first appears in the Double Dragon series as a damsel in distress in the first game, kidnapped by gang members and forced to be rescued by her boyfriend Billy and his brother, Jimmy.
 Once they reach Marian and defeat the gang's leader, the two brothers fight over who should date her before she is rescued, with one of them winning the fight and her love.
 In Double Dragon II, Marian is assassinated by this same gang, and must be avenged.
 After having gotten revenge, Marian is revived.
 In the NES version of Double Dragon III, Marian, called Marion, is the final boss in the English version, having been possessed and assuming the name "Empress Noiram", being Marion backwards.
 In the Japanese version, Marian is not present, and the final boss is called Cleopatra.
 The game Super Double Dragon serves as a reboot of the first Double Dragon, introducing her as a cop who has gone missing while undercover.
 In the 3D reboot Double Dragon II: Wander of the Dragons, she is briefly playable in the beginning of the game before being murdered, leading to Billy and Jimmy seeking revenge.
 A secondary mode allows players to choose Marian to fight waves of enemies.
-She is kidnapped again in Double Dragon Neon by a gang leader called Skullmageddon, punching him in the crotch after the ending and being saved.
+She is kidnapped again in Double Dragon Neon by a gang leader called Skullmageddon, who briefly transformers her into Evil Marian for a boss fight before being returned to normal.
+After being rescued, she retaliates by punching him in the crotch.

 In the Kunio-kun series, starting with River City Girls, Marian appears as a character, assisting the protagonists by selling them items.
 She would later appear in River City Girls 2 as a playable character, utilizing a grappler fighting style.
-She was also featured in the video game Double Dragon Gaiden: Rise of the Dragons as one of its playable characters, utilizing a gun in combat.
-Another game, Double Dragon Revive, is slated to feature her as a playable character.
+She was also featured in the video game Double Dragon Gaiden: Rise of the Dragons as one of its playable characters, utilizing a gun in combat; her Evil Marian form was later made playable in a free downloadable update.
+Another game, Double Dragon Revive, features her as a playable character.

 A Marvel Comics Double Dragon comic book series features Marian as an cop who got captured while undercover, who the protagonists Billy and Jimmy fight over.
 She also appears in the Double Dragon film, portrayed by Alyssa Milano, as the leader of a vigilante group called Power Corps, as well as the Double Dragon animated series, where she is voiced by Cathy Weseluck.